Dataffair/.github/README.md

-# .github
+# Welcome to Dataffair

-Welcome to Dataffair
+We will change the world!
+Read our story: https://www.amazon.com/Psi-P-Kenneth-Roland/dp/1777913705